-This course will provide you with an introduction to the statistical methods used to analyze data and solve problems in business and economics.
+This course will provide you with an introduction to statistical methods useful for analyzing data, with specific application to problems in business and economics.

-- Learn to apply analytic methodologies and tools to business management.
+- Learn to apply statistical analysis to managerial problems.

 Credits: 4 Course #: MGT 324 Professor: Michael Kamins

-- Learn to design research studies to achieve results that are both valid and relevant.
+- Learn to design research studies so that the results are both valid and relevant.